Anita Khan, executive director of customer services

 As a result, the actions we are taking with colleagues and in our communities include projects such as Foundations 4 Work (a partnership with a local charity to help prepare tenants for and to secure sustainable employment); mental health first aiders (the presence in our male-dominated repairs and maintenance teams has been particularly important); and domestic abuse prevention champions (has helped customers as well as colleagues).

-There is more too we can do as a sector.
+There is more we can do as a sector.

 I am very proud to have been appointed a member of the National Housing Federation’s steering group on Diversity, Equality and Inclusion in Housing.

-I am clear about the need to work with the NHF to ensure housing associations are at the heart of effective representation on behalf of our colleagues and communities.
+I am clear about the need to work with the National Housing Federation to ensure housing associations are at the heart of effective representation on behalf of our colleagues and communities.

 Measuring progress in this area can be difficult as it is ultimately determined by how people feel.